a7cha/zwallet/README.md

 ### # ABOUT THIS PROJECT
-Hello my name is Arungi Cahaya, Im from Arkademy Bootcamp, Im Fullstack Developer Mobile Batch 18.
+Hello my name is Arungi Cahaya, im from Arkademy Bootcamp, im Fullstack Developer Mobile Batch 18.

 Purpose of this project solve banking problems that oftenly wasting much of your times.